nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 We are planning to build an educational, fun and aesthetically pleasing web application in which users will be able to view and learn from their past chess games on [Lichess](https://lichess.org/).

-This application should be responsive and not limited to high end devices or internet connections.
+This application should be responsive and not limited to high-end devices or internet connections.
-We plan to expose values computed by [CSSLab’s Maia Chess Project](https://maiachess.com/) in an intuitive and interactive way such that minimal effort is needed to navigate the website and derive strategies for improvement.
+We plan to expose values computed by [CSSLab’s Maia Chess Project](https://maiachess.com/) intuitively and interactively such that minimal effort is needed to navigate the website and derive strategies for improvement.
 For example, we will display a large chess board that will reflect the current board positions of a game.
 As users search through all board states, this chess board will update in real-time and use arrows and highlighted fields to showcase suboptimal play or interesting moves the user performed.